-Pursuant to the SEMS structure, CDPW participates in training exercises.
+Pursuant to the SEMS structure, CDWP participates in training exercises.
 Training exercises include workshops, tabletop exercises, and field drills.
 A sample of topics covered include; earthquake safety, disaster response & management, active shooter, and NIMS/SEMS/ICS compliance.

 The City of Corona has specific Mutual Aid Agreements with local cities and agencies such as Riverside County, Riverside City, Orange County, Chino and the US Forest Service.
 The City of Corona is a participant in the California Disaster and Civil Defense Mutual Aid Agreement which allocates state resources to cope with any type of disaster.